MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/i/indent-outdent.md

 # indent, outdent

 Use *indent* to refer to a single instance of indentation.
-For example, use *hanging indent, nested indent, negative indent*, or *positive indent*.
+For example, use *hanging indent, nested indent, negative indent,* or *positive indent*.

 Use *indentation* to refer to the general concept.